marc0olo/aens-nfts/docs/contract-interface.md

     /// @param nft_id_old the id of the NFT that currently wraps the AENS name
     /// @param nft_id_new the id of the NFT that will wrap the AENS name in the future stateful entrypoint transferAll : (int, int) => unit

+    /// @notice claims the transfer of a single AENS name to another NFT, requires the current owner to provide the delegation signature off-chain to the owner of the target NFT
+    /// @param nft_id_old the id of the NFT that currently wraps the AENS name
+    /// @param nft_id_new the id of the NFT that will wrap the AENS name in the future
+    /// @param name the AENS name to transfer
+    /// @param delegation_sig the delegation signature for the name provided by the owner of nft_id_old stateful entrypoint claimSingleTransfer : (int, int, string, signature) => unit

+    /// @notice claims the transfer of a single AENS name to another NFT, requires the current owner to provide the delegation signatures off-chain to the owner of the target NFT
+    /// @param nft_id_old the id of the NFT that currently wraps the AENS name
+    /// @param nft_id_new the id of the NFT that will wrap the AENS name in the future
+    /// @param names_delegation_sigs a map (key = AENS name, value = delegation signature)
+    stateful entrypoint claimMultipleTransfer : (int, int, map(string, signature)) => unit

     /// @notice transfers the AENS name back to the owner or to another defined recipient, updates metadata
     /// @param nft_id the id of the NFT that currently wraps the AENS name